Lose Weight, Feel Great!

 Here are things to look for regarding time of day for eating schedule:

 Do you tend to starve yourself the first half of the day and then get all of your calories in at the end of the day?
+As in, you're eating two dinners?
 If so, it's time to change that pattern.

 The word breakfast literally means "breaking your fast", and the more nutrition, the better when it comes to starting your day off right.